Front of Sugar Beach

 Keep Off Dunes The sand dunes and sea oats play a vital role in protecting the beach and the buildings behind them.
 Please don't walk on them.
 This increases beach erosion and is a factor in the destruction of the dunes.

-UpdatedAs of January 31, 2010, we had cash on hand of $744,134.65.
+UpdatedAs of September 30, 2013, we had cash on hand of $1,492,495.89.
 This includes reserves, funds for operations, and petty cash.
-This is an 48.7% increase over cash on hand January 31, 2009.
-Note much of the cash on hand is needed to pay outstanding obligations,e.g, the SBA loan, maintenance for the complex, insurance premiums, etc.
+This is an 31.31% increase over cash on hand September 30.
+2012.
+This is the highest amount of cash on hand this decade.
+Note much of the cash on hand is needed to pay outstanding obligations,e.g, the SBA loan of $1,276,006.59 as of September 30th, maintenance for the complex, insurance premiums, etc. as well as to fund our reserves.
+The year to year increase is primarily as a result of there being no major maintenance work so far this year..
+Cash on hand generally falls in the early part of the year because insurance premiums are paid but owners have until April to pay the special assessments that cover them.

 Cash on Hand